 Small problems become much bigger…especially cancers

-For some patients, the delay in surgery means what was a low-acuity procedure, such as cataract surgery or joint replacements will have had a very real impact on their quality of life.
+For some patients, the delay in surgery means what was a low-acuity procedure, such as cataract surgery or a joint replacement could have had a very real impact on their quality of life.
 “Many patients who had been waiting and preparing for their surgeries for weeks, if not months, now must suffer additional delays without ability to reschedule or plan for surgery.”

 Given the reluctance of many to expose themselves to a hospital environment, these people are avoiding diagnostic tests and procedures, and not getting their cancers diagnosed.
 This further exacerbates the issue because the delay in diagnosis makes them less likely to be treated successfully when the cancers are eventually found, and makes for a potentially more expensive treatment plan.